AshtonJaubert/Portfolio/README.md

 ## Balance Of Trade SQL
 In this SQL Project I created sub queries from the data of the Imports and Exports from over 100 Countries from 1960-2021 to answer specific questions asked about the data.

+Used aggregate functions such as SUM,AVG,MAX to locate export and import patterns and compare countries from one another.

 Dataset Used for this Project can be found on [OurWorldinData.org](https://ourworldindata.org/economic-growth)

 SQL Script from Project: [BalanceOfTrade](https://github.com/AshtonJaubert/Portfolio/blob/main/Imports%26Exports.sql)
 #### RDBMS Used:
 - MySQL

 ## Housing Loan Approval Prediction(Classification)
 In This Machine Learning Project I will be working with a Housing Loan dataset that has features such as # of Depenedents, Credit Score, loan amount ,etc to depict whether or not the person will be approved for the loan they applied to.

-I created several models to determine the best model to use to predict whether or not the person will get approved of the loan.
+Created several models such as Decision Tree, Random Forest etc, to determine the best model to use to predict whether or not the person will get approved of the loan. •

+Developed an XGBoost and Random Forest model with accuracy scores of 98%+

 The dataset used for this was found on [Kaggle](https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset/data)